 There does seem to be a short-term improvement in clinical score in approximately 25% of outpatients (the ED included).

 So what do I do?
 First, I would only use Albuterol in a moderate or severe bronchiolitic.
 Then, I’d consider the potential benefits and communicate a clear understanding of the limitations with the parents.
-In general I tell them that there is a 1 in 4 chance that it will improve their child’s breathing temporarily, and that this may make them look better, and perhaps sleep or feed more willingly.
+In general I tell them that there is a small chance that it will improve their child’s breathing temporarily, and that this may make them look better, and perhaps sleep or feed more willingly.
 I tell them that if it helps that they could use it at home, but make no guarantees that it will continue to work.
 I also spend extra time going over the usual illness course.
 All in all I find that I’m using it less than I used to, especially now with mounting evidence.

 I’ll leave you with a quote from Gadomski’s Cochrane Review in order to help drive home the points I discussed here;